conedevelopment/i18n/README.md

 # I18n

-This little library is a lighweight implementation of Laravel's translation system.
+This library is a lighweight implementation of Laravel's translation system.

 The *"Translation Strings as Keys"* way is not supported yet!

-To read the guide how to extract your Laravel translations to the JS side, what we can use easily with this package, we suggest to read this post:
+To read the guide how to extract your Laravel translations to the JS side, and use them easily with this package, we suggest to read this post:
 [Using Laravel’s Localization in JS](https://pineco.de/using-laravels-localization-js/).

 ## Getting started